 It is up to the court to decide whether the refusal by a witness to give evidence is lawful.
 Witnesses who refuse to testify without giving any reason or who give a reason which the court considers unjustified may be forced to testify (Section 354 of the Enforcement Code - Exekutionsordnung).
 Witnesses may be forced to testify by means of fines and, to a limited extent, imprisonment and are also liable vis-à-vis the parties for any damage caused as a result of an unjustified refusal to give evidence.

 Evidence cannot be obtained from persons who were or are unable to witness the facts to be proved or to communicate what they have witnessed.
 They are considered to have an ‘absolute’ physical inability to testify (Section 320(1) ZPO).
 In the case of minors or mentally ill persons, the court must decide on a case-by-case basis whether they are unable to give evidence.
+If the person to be heard is a minor, the court may, following an application or ex officio, waive all or part of its examination if the examination would jeopardize the well-being of the minor, taking into account their mental maturity, the subject of the examination and their relationship to the litigants (Section 289b(1) ZPO); this also applies in non-contentious proceedings (Section 35 of the Non-contentious Proceedings Act (Außerstreitgesetz, AußStrG)).
 There are also three cases of ‘relative’ inability to testify (Section 320(2-4 ZPO), which apply to religious professionals in respect of information given to them during confession or otherwise covered by confidentiality arising out of their position, state officials in respect of confidential information in connection with their office, unless an exemption is made, and mediators in respect of information entrusted to or otherwise obtained by them during the course of mediation.